MuhammadBun/Flutter-App-Control-The-Esp32-/README.md

 # controller_flutter_project

-This is an App to control a DC motor throgh the access point
+This app allows you to control a DC motor through an access point.

 ## From App :
  <table>